-Id. ¶ 255.
+Id. ¶ 263.
 The interatomic distance calculations are summarized in Exhibit O, and the "identity of framework residue atoms which contact the respective CDRs as demonstrated by their proximity (i.e., within about 3 Å in one or more known antibody structures) for each known and solved antibody structure available prior to June 1991" is listed in Exhibit Q. Id. (footnote omitted).

-In a footnote, Dr. Riechmann explained the 3 Å cutoff:
+In a footnote, Dr. Foote explained the 3 Å cutoff:

-As noted above, a person of ordinary skill in the art in 1991 would have understood 3 Å to be the closest two atoms can be without a covalent or hydrogen bond between them.
-Thus, a person of ordinary skill in the art would have interpreted these residues to be in contact.
-See also, e.g., Queen 1990 at 14:21-25 [Ex.
-1050 at 16] ("Amino acids according to this criterion will generally have a side chain atom within about 3 angstrom units of some site in the CDR's and must contain atoms that could interact with the CDR atoms according to established chemical forces, such as those listed above.").
-In my experience, the term "about" generally means a +/-10% variance from the claimed value.
-Accordingly, any distance of 3.3 Å or less will fall under this distance threshold set by Queen 1990 [Ex.
-1050].
-Even without the language in Queen 1990, however, a person of ordinary skill in the art would have identified residues closer than about 3 Å.
+See, e.g., Queen 1990 at 14:21-25 (Ex.
+1550 at 16) ("Amino acids according to this criterion will generally have a side chain atom within about 3 angstrom units of some site in the CDR's and must contain atoms that could interact with the CDR atoms according to established chemical forces, such as those listed above.").
+In my experience, the term "about" generally means a +/- 10% variance from the claimed value.
+Accordingly, any distance of 3.3 Å or less will fall under this distance threshold set by Queen 1990 (Ex.
+1550).

-Id. n.17.
+Id. n.19.

 Patent Owner takes issue with the citation to Queen 1990.
-PO

-Resp.
+PO Resp.
 44-45.
 According to Patent Owner, the inventors of the '213 patent conceived and actually reduced to practice claims 12, 42, 60, 65, 71, 73, 74, and 79 before July 26, 1990, and thus, Queen 1990 is not prior art to those claims.
-Id. at 22-43.
+Id. at 23-43.
 We do not need to resolve the issue of antedation here, because even without considering Queen 1990, we are persuaded that an ordinary artisan, with the teachings of Queen 1989 and the PDB database, as well as knowledge in the field, would have identified the candidates for substitution, as recited in claims 12, 42, 60, 71, 73, and 74.
+10

-Dr. Riechmann testified that, in his opinion, in addition to the 3D modeling used in Queen 1989, "one of ordinary skill in the art could have also measured distances between atom pairs in protein crystal structures to obtain boundaries by which a framework residue for a specific antibody would come within the Queen 1989 rule."
+Dr. Foote testified that, in his opinion, in addition to the 3D modeling used in Queen 1989, "one of ordinary skill in the art could have also measured distances between atom pairs in protein crystal structures to obtain boundaries by which a framework residue for a specific antibody was close to or contacted a CDR."
 Ex.
-1003 ¶ 251.
-According to Dr. Riechmann,
+1503 ¶ 258.
+According to Dr. Foote,

-Using known atomic distances to characterize various types of contacts was a well-known technique to a person of ordinary skill in the art.
-For example, the distance in space between two atoms can be easily calculated using standard geometrical formulas, such as interatomic distance calculations.
-The PDB database contained the x, y and z coordinates for any two atoms for solved crystal structures, which was easily accessible and downloadable to those of ordinary skill in the art.
-From this information, a skilled artisan could have easily and quickly determined whether the atomic distance between atoms of residues in a three-dimensional structure fell within a threshold.
+Using atomic distances to characterize various types of contacts was a well-known technique in the art.
+For example, the PDB database contained the x, y and z coordinates for any two atoms for solved crystal structures.
+From this information, a skilled artisan could have determined whether the atomic distance between atoms of residues in a three-dimensional structure fell within a threshold using standard geometrical formulas.